 2 each $7000 funeral plans.
 Total $14,000, monthly payment $230.
 Number of years 10.
 Total cost $27,600.
 Had they put the money in a bank or credit union they would have had $14,000 in only 5 years, and saved $13,600.
 Plus leaving the money in an FDIC insured account would have given them interest that could be used to offset the rising cost of a funeral.

-A better way to do it (and save money) is to put money in a P.O.D (Payable On Death) account with your bank or credit union (which is insured) with the name of the person on the account who will be overseeing your funeral.
+A better way to do it (and save money) is to put money in a P.O.D (Payable On Death) or Totten account with your bank or credit union (which is insured) with the name of the person on the account who will be overseeing your funeral.
 The money in this type of account can only be used for a funeral.
 Pre-need funeral plans across the country have been abused to the tune of 450 to 600 million dollars.
 There is very little federal or state control on these funeral plans.
 Check these links out.
 Or Google underfunded funeral plans

 Here is a article from money expert Dave Ramsey, who say's that prepay funeral plans are not a smart idea.